Understanding the main available divorce types and the legal processes is crucial.

 Request the court dispense with service requirements

-This is a last resort if you’ve made every reasonable effort to locate and serve your spouse, but their whereabouts are unknown.
+This is a last resort.
+It comes after you’ve made every reasonable effort to locate and serve your spouse.

 It removes the obligation to serve your spouse.
 However, is hard to obtain without detailed evidence of all service attempts.

-If permitted, you should seek a default judgment after the defined period for response has passed.
+If permitted, you should seek a default judgment.
+This comes after the defined period for response has passed.

-This allows the divorce to go forward uncontested based on your initial proposed terms, as your spouse lost the right to contest by not responding.
+This allows the divorce to go forward uncontested based on your proposed terms.
+Your spouse loses the right to contest by not responding.

 Selling your house fast during divorce

-We Buy Any Home are chain-free cash house buyers who can purchase your property up-front and quickly, without hassle or stress.
+We Buy Any Home are chain-free cash house buyers.
+We can buy your property up-front and quickly, without hassle or stress.

 Fill in our enquiry form below if you want a cash offer for your house.